-- five core courses taken during the first year: International Trade, International Relations: Theory & Practice, Globalization of Intersocietal Relations, Analytical & Statistical Skills, and International Finance
+- 18 credits of core courses taken during the first year: International Trade, International Relations: Theory & Practice, Globalization of Intersocietal Relations, Analytical & Statistical Skills, International Finance, Ethical Decision-Making, and Ethical Leadership

-- six courses, including one workshop, in a chosen field of concentration
+- 18 credits in a chosen field of concentration

-- five electives, which may be used to expand knowledge in another field or earn one of several certificates.
+- 12 credits of electives, which may be used to expand knowledge in another field or earn one of several certificates.

 Language: MSFS students must pass a language proficiency examination, for which course work may or may not be required, depending upon the student's level of proficiency.

 Oral Examination: The MSFS capstone is a one-hour oral examination taken in the spring of the second year.